Analyticord/docs/README.md

 bot [bot token]
 ```
 If you don't know the token for your bot, login to our dashboard and go to your bots section, select your bot -> view token.
 or use your user token and login GET /api/user/bots.
+Each endpoint listed below will have the authentication type it requires below it's name.
+Set your authorization header to fit what it says, for example
+> Auth: USER

+> Auth: BOT

-## Submitting and getting data.
+## Submitting data
+> Auth: BOT
 ```
 HTTP POST /api/submit
 ```

 This endpoint allows you to upload data of a specific eventType to our database.
-Authenticate as a bot, set your encoding to x-www-form-urlencoded and provide the following:
+Set your encoding to x-www-form-urlencoded and provide the following:

 ```
 data = data,data (provide a command seperated string)